elylucas/ng-nest-realtime-apps/docs/lab2/Messages.md

 #### Add Messages to Chat Room

-We have already have the infrastructure in place to store our chat rooms and messages in the `chatRooms` variable.
-The only thing we need to do is add a method to the service that will add a message to the appropriate chat room.
+We already have the infrastructure to store chat rooms and messages in the `chatRooms` variable.
+We only need to add a method to the service that will add a message to the appropriate chat room.
 Add this method to the `ChatService` class:

-add addMessage to class:

 ```ts title=./server/src/chat/chat.service.ts
 addMessage(room: string, message: Message) {